catalyst-cloud/catalystcloud-docs/source/object-storage/software-configuration/cyberduck.rst

 Cyberduck is free software, although the developers do ask for donations.
-It provides file access to many different services via many different protocols, such as FTP, SFTP, WebDAV, Swift, S3, Dropbox etc. It is available from: https://cyberduck.io .
+It provides file access to many different services via many different protocols, such as FTP, SFTP, WebDAV, Swift, S3, Dropbox etc.

+You can install it from either the Windows or MacOS app stores, or by downloading an installer directly from the Cyberduck website: https://cyberduck.io .

 Currently when you use Cyberduck, there will be three entries for each folder